davber/couchrest_extended_document/README.md

 This gem, *davber_couchrest_extended_document*, is a revision of the original gem, allowing both the design document name and type fields to be configurable, instead of the defaults, which is the identity function and the string "couchrest-type", respectively.

+The way to set the type field used is

+	CouchRest.type_field = 'my_type'

+and the way to set the design document naming mapper is

+	CouchRest.design_name_fun = lambda { |klass| klas.to_s.downcase }

 Note: CouchRest::ExtendedDocument only supports CouchDB 0.10.0 or newer.

 ## Install